-When you suffer a work injury, you are entitled to money for lost wages, medical treatment, vocational retraining and a permanent impairment award through the Department of Labor & Industries.
+When you suffer a work injury, you may be entitled to money for lost wages, medical treatment, vocational retraining and a permanent impairment award through the Department of Labor & Industries.
 Our attorney has 32 years of experience practicing Washington State Workers’ Compensation law.
 We are confident you will receive the benefits you deserve—a difficult task to accomplish on your own, especially when you are trying to recover from your injuries.

 Achieve maximum benefits for: